 Perpetuated by a lack of education and antiquated views of sexual equality, the word "vagina" has been cast as taboo, fostering unnecessary and regressive stigmas about reproductive health.
 As a result, adolescents can develop negative, embarrassing, and uncomfortable relationships with their bodies, partners, and health-care professionals that can last throughout their lives.

-- Despite the broad concern about “normal shaped vagina”, a 2018 study tells us that there really is no average, citing that, "There is so much variation in every category that they concluded even offering an 'average' would be woefully misrepresentative."
+- Despite the broad concern about possessing, maintaining, or obtaining a “normal shaped vagina," a 2018 study tells us, "there is so much variation in every category that they concluded even offering an 'average' would be woefully misrepresentative."